Lillian1070/showcase_sql_5/README.md

 ### Step 2: Clean the Text and Extract Words

-- **Clean the Text** (Remove Punctuation): We use [`REGEXP_REPLACE()`](https://www.datacamp.com/doc/mysql/mysql-regexp-replace) to clean up the text data in the contents column by removing punctuation marks, as these can interfere with word counting.
+a. **Clean the Text** (Remove Punctuation): We use [`REGEXP_REPLACE()`](https://www.datacamp.com/doc/mysql/mysql-regexp-replace) to clean up the text data in the contents column by removing punctuation marks, as these can interfere with word counting.

-- **Format into a JSON Array**: Since SQL does not have a direct function to split a string into words, we can use [`REPLACE()`](https://www.datacamp.com/tutorial/sql-replace) to replace spaces with commas to format the text into a JSON array and use `CONCAT()` to wrap the result into a valid JSON array
+b. **Format into a JSON Array**: Since SQL does not have a direct function to split a string into words, we can use [`REPLACE()`](https://www.datacamp.com/tutorial/sql-replace) to replace spaces with commas to format the text into a JSON array and use `CONCAT()` to wrap the result into a valid JSON array

-- **Split Using `JSON_TABLE`**: After creating the JSON array, we use the [`JSON_TABLE()`](https://docs.oracle.com/en/database/oracle/oracle-database/19/sqlrf/JSON_TABLE.html) function to extract each word into separate rows (aka. create a table-like structure from a JSON array of words).
+c. **Split Using `JSON_TABLE`**: After creating the JSON array, we use the [`JSON_TABLE()`](https://docs.oracle.com/en/database/oracle/oracle-database/19/sqlrf/JSON_TABLE.html) function to extract each word into separate rows (aka. create a table-like structure from a JSON array of words).

 ```sql
 JSON_TABLE(